 Individual or Group Volunteers

 English Tutor: Many of our new neighbors arrive speaking little to no English, which makes settling into America very difficult.
 English tutors meet one-on-one with and during this time, you’ll help our refugee friends develop the skills they need to fill out important paperwork, navigate the work force, and build a new social circle.
-Minimum commitment of 2 hours a week for 3 months.
+Minimum commitment of 1 hour a week for 3 months.

 Employment Mentor: Volunteer with an international professional in the same career field as you as they strive to reach their career goals in the United States.
 Mentors guide and support our clients as they navigate the work environment and professional culture in their new country.
 Minimum commitment of three months.

 If you would like to volunteer please click the button below.